Wilstone: The Witches Trial

-In 1751 a horrific witch hunt took place in Wilstone and the surrounding villages.
+In 1751 a witch hunt took place in Wilstone and the surrounding villages.
 The series of events began in Gubblecote when an elderly couple from Long Marston were begging for money.
 After being turned away the mutterings of the women were mistaken for a curse and soon after the farmer fell ill and the two were believed to be a Wizard and a Witch.
 On 14 April a notice was posted in Leighton Buzzard, Hemel Hempstead and Winslow markets which read:

 As time went on the people grew more hostile towards the Couple forcing them to flee to the Tring Workhouse for their own safety however this proved futile as a massive crowd possibly numbering around 4000 carried the couple away to Wilstone where they were dunked in a pond until death.

 The perpetrator named Colley, who had collected money from the mob because of the "enjoyment the ducking had provided", later paid for his actions as he was arrested, tried in Hertford then hung by chains in the Wilstone Green.